joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 registered with the Spring context in your plugin.
 Any bean of type `CplaceSecurityFilter` will be picked up by cplace at start-up and added to the Spring controller's security filter chain.

+Note that also `AuthenticationProvider`s and `CplaceSecurityFilter`s need to be [exported](https://docs.cplace.io/app-dev/phase-4-implementation/spring-in-plugins/#spring-context-isolation) in order to be picked up by the cplace platform.

-Please also refer to the [cplace-authentication](the https://github.com/collaborationFactory/cplace-authentication) GitHub repository for authentication methods that might be available already.
+Please also refer to the [cplace-authentication](https://github.com/collaborationFactory/cplace-authentication) GitHub repository for authentication methods that might be available already.
 There you will also find examples on how to implement a new authentication method.